evolvedbinary/hsg-project-wiki/Setup.md

         npm install -g gulp bower

     When prompted, enter the password for your user account.
 You will now find GitHub Desktop in the `Applications` folder of your home directory (e.g., `/Users/Joe/Applications`, not in the top level `/Applications` directory).
 To find the application in Finder, select `Go > Home > Applications`.
-Drag the GitHub Desktop icon into your Dock.
+Drag the GitHub Desktop icon into your Dock so you can always get to it easily.

 1. Start GitHub Desktop, and follow these prompts to set up the program: Select `Continue`.
 Enter your GitHub user credentials, and select `Sign In`.
 Select `Continue`.
 Select `Install GitHub Command Line Tools`; when prompted, enter the password for your user account.
 Select `Done`.
 You are welcome to follow the tutorial to learn more about working with GitHub.